-8 Types
+9 Types

-E4X extends ECMAScript by adding two new fundamental data types for representing XML elements and XML lists.
+E4X extends ECMAScript by adding two new fundamental data types for representing XML objects and lists of XML objects.
 Future versions will also provide the capability to derive user-defined types for specific XML vocabularies using XML Schemas.

-8.1 The XML Type
+9.1 The XML Type